chris-15/ReadMe-Generator-Weekly-Challenge9/README.md

 ## Usage

 This application can be used to create a professional README.md file through a series of prompts in the command line.
+A sample readme can be found in the dist folder.

 ## Credits